docsforadobe/javascript-tools-guide/docs/interapplication-communication/communicating-through-messages.md

 the message object.
 Similarly, you can define a [timeout](bridgetalk-message-object.md#bridgetalk-message-object-timeout) value and [onTimeout()](bridgetalk-message-object.md#bridgetalk-message-object-ontimeout) callback to handle the case where the target cannot process the message within a given time.
 For more information, see [Handling responses from the message target](#handling-responses-from-the-message-target).

-#### NOTE
+!!! note
     If you define callbacks to handle a response, you must store the message in a variable that still exists when the response is received.
 Otherwise, JavaScript might garbage-collect the message object, and the response would be lost.